Written by Mahan Mohammadi, Ph.D. Candidate & International Ambassadors

 It is important to keep need and opportunity separate in the thinking process when planning on identifying a business idea.
 When you have identified the current and future needs of a target population, it does not necessarily mean that you have reached an opportunity for your business.
 Identifying unmet needs is a critical prerequisite for success, but not an adequate one.

 Some people like to debate needs versus opportunities.
-They are usually of the wise opinion that requirements (demand) are most much regulated by possibilities (supply), not the other way around.
-The claim that much of the stuff which we are using in both professional and private life are there merely since someone has created them without really considering their manageable financial aspects.This is crystal clear that customers don’t realize what they need unless they can buy it.
+They are usually of the wise opinion that requirements (demand) are most heavily regulated by possibilities (supply), not the other way around.
+The claim is that much of what we use in both professional and personal life exists solely because someone created it without giving much thought to its manageable financial aspects.This is crystal clear that customers don’t realise what they need unless they can buy it.
 It confuses everyone and leaves the situation undefined.
 Even this theoretical deliberately invalid argument regarding general and personal demands tends not to reduce the conflict.

 This is why the differentiation between need and likelihood-between assessment and solution-is very important, regardless of the nature of the cause-effect relation, whether a venture initiates in an imaginative urge or a sudden impulse, since,

-- It Keeps a strong emphasis on the consumers: does the need exist among them?
+- It keeps a strong emphasis on the consumers: does the need exist among them?
 What about the timing of the need?
 Is it a concurrent need?